Projects

 The EU-funded ALBATROSS project aims to accelerate climate adaptation in Sub-Saharan Africa by pioneering innovative and sustainable adaptation strategies based on nature-based solutions and grounded in actionable climate information.
 Thomas Hartmann is part of the team of TU Dortmund.

-LAND4CLIMATE – Utilization of private land for mainstreaming nature-based solution in the systemic trans-formation towards a climate-resilient Europe, Horizon Mission (2023-2027)
+LAND4CLIMATE – Utilisation of private land for mainstreaming nature-based solution in the systemic trans-formation towards a climate-resilient Europe, Horizon Mission (2023-2027)

 SUBDENSE - Understanding polyrationalities of space, actors, and policies on suburban densification (2023-2025)